scouten/ericscouten.travel/content/2021/12-25+puerto-rico/05-el-yunque/index.md

 {{ es_image(id="lr-1319", creator = "Lisa Rozmyn") }}
 {{ es_image(id="es-4295-099") }}

 After leaving the park, we drove to Salinas where we spent the night at [Marina de Salinas](https://www.marinadesalinas.com).
-The restaurant offered nice water views and good food, but the room was shall we say ... minimally ... finished.
+The restaurant offered nice water views and good food, but the room was shall we say ... minimally ... furnished.